EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Bob.
 Power tests/experimental design for measurements for stiff soil-carbon compartment models.
 Some suggestions on how to go about it.

+Bob.
+Google Summer of Code through NumFOCUS (they'll do paperwork).
+Get projects if anyone's interested in mentoring.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._